cynthiachuo/cynthiachuo.github.io/README.md

 # Hello!
 Welcome to my website.
 I am currently a Parliamentary Intern with the [**Parliamentary Internship Programme**](https://pip-psp.org/).
 I recently graduated with an Honours BA from **Western University**, where I studied political science and economics.
-This fall, I will start my PhD in the Politics department at Princeton University.
+This fall, I will start my PhD in Politics at **Princeton University**.

 <br/>